coleifer/peewee/docs/peewee/playhouse.rst

     :param only: A list (or set) of field instances which should be included in the result dictionary.
     :param exclude: A list (or set) of field instances which should be excluded from the result dictionary.
     :param extra_attrs: A list of attribute or method names on the instance which should be included in the dictionary.
+    :param SelectQuery fields_from_query: The :py:class:`SelectQuery` that created this model instance.
+Only the fields and values explicitly selected by the query will be serialized.

     Examples: